 Day 9: Parc National des Volcans – Kigali

 Drive south to Kigali.
 The drive to Kigali takes you through beautiful hills that are well known for Rwanda ready for a Kigali City trip that includes a visit to the Genocide Memorial Centre at Gisozi, which takes a few hours.
 Transfer to the airport for your flight.
-Meal plan Breakfast & Lunch End of Safari.
+Meal plan Breakfast & Lunch.